-Finally, you can simply upload an image of your signature to use as an online signature.
+Finally, you can upload an image of your signature as an online signature.

 To start, draw your signature on a blank piece of paper.
 This will let you easily adjust it later.
 Then you can either scan it or take a photo of it and send it to your Mac.
 You’ll want to edit the image to look more like a signature and less like a photo, so try boosting your contrast to bring out the signature and unify the whiteness of the paper.

 Once you’re done, save it as a JPEG to use as a signature on your Mac.
-Next, open the PDF you want to sign, and start editing it.
+Next, open the PDF you want to sign and edit it.

-To insert your signature, you’ll have to use your PDF editor to add an image onto the PDF.
+To insert your signature, you’ll have to use your PDF editor to add an image to the PDF.

 Pros and Cons of using an image to sign documents: